splunk/observability-workshop/content/en/s4r/3-initial-tour/3-apm-home/2-apm-home.md

 {{% /notice %}}

 We will revisit APM in more detail later.
-Next, let's check out Real User Monitoring (RUM).
+Next, let's check out Splunk Log Observer (LO).